Wwwabhi/Zomato-Review-Analysis/README.md

 - scikit-learn for their robust machine learning library, which enabled us to build and evaluate our models.
 - pandas and numpy for their powerful data manipulation and analysis capabilities.
 - matplotlib and seaborn for their excellent visualization tools, which helped us present our findings effectively.
-- All the online communities and forums for their support and resources that guided us throughout this project.
+- All the online communities and forums for their support and resources that guided me throughout this project.

 ## Features